link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 2. Any modifications to the tennis ball collector shall not impact its pre-existing performance of collecting and managing 50-100 balls at a time on indoor and outdoor courts.

 3. Any modifications to the tennis ball collector shall not pose damage or injury risk to individuals, operators or property.

-4. The improved version of the tennis ball collector shall be easy to carry for a single person with two hands including modifications.

-5. The improved version of the tennis ball collector shall be cost-efficient with costs no more than 33% more than the customer’s alternative option, Playmate’s ball mower valued at $695.
+4. The improved version of the tennis ball collector shall be cost-efficient with costs no more than 33% more than the customer’s alternative option, Playmate’s ball mower valued at $695.

 Constraints